Law Firm Cybersecurity Best Practices: Protecting Client Data, Compliance, and Peace of Mind

 • ISO 27001 / SOC 2 Readiness: For firms handling corporate or financial data.

-Law firms are structured businesses that must provide legal services to clients in compliance with these regulations.
 The U.S. Department of Health and Human Services (HHS) enforces HIPAA compliance, including privacy, security, and breach notification rules, and can investigate and penalize non-compliance.
 Failure to comply with HIPAA can result in civil penalties enforced by the Office for Civil Rights (OCR).
 Legal professionals are responsible for ensuring their firms meet these compliance frameworks and regulatory requirements, often verified during a security assessment.

 Understanding law firm HIPAA compliance is especially important for firms in personal injury, employment, or healthcare law.
 HIPAA requires encryption, access controls, audit logs, and signed Business Associate Agreements (BAAs); even for attorneys acting as business associates.